greg-pf/bikeshare-gbfs/README.md

-# Track Bluebike reliability using real-time data
+# Track bikeshare reliability using real-time data
-Forked from @NYCComptroller's collection and analysis of City Bike GBFS data, follow the same steps using Bluebike's GBFS feed.
+Forked from @NYCComptroller's collection and analysis of City Bike GBFS data, follow the same steps using the GBFS feeds from Lyft's other bikeshare networks.
 The original readme for Citi Bike readme follows

 # Track Citi Bike reliability using real-time data